THEOplayer/theolive-react-sample/README.md

 ## Overview

-This project contains a basic implementation of a React App using THEOplayer as a React Component.
+This project contains a basic implementation of a React App using THEOlive player.

 ## Project setup